Applicants Due Date All applications must be received by 11:59 PM (CST) Friday November 15th, 2019.

 * Applicants are encouraged to talk to current interns, and are welcome to contact staff at any time if they have questions.
 Contact information for current interns will be provided upon request.

-If applicants would like to visit our center to aid them in determining whether we would be a good fit for them, we will be offering an open house on the 3rd or 4th Monday in January.
+If applicants would like to visit our center to aid them in determining whether we would be a good fit for them, we will be offering an open house in early January.
 Follow this link for a virtual tour of Baylor: http://www.baylor.edu/about/index.php?id=98262